 My work as a librarian is also associated with purchasing and acquiring collections.
 Luckily the work I do professionally does not intersect with the collecting I do personally.
 I have made it known at work that I do collect books and the areas in which I collect.
 At work, it is about ensuring that acquired material meets the information seeking needs of residents of NSW and aligns with the Library’s Collection Development Policy.
 However there is often a difference between what the Library collects and the sorts of questions that folk seek to explore.
 That describes a little, the tension between the Library as a collector of a history, and the Library as a reference service.
 Sometimes they overlap, sometimes not.

 Hmmm I have digressed and perhaps this post is a little less shallow than is my wont.
 This was supposed to be a simple post, listing books I wanted to buy from The Folio Society.
 There are memories here too.
 What I like about folio society books is that they are usually nice printed and bound, with slipcase…I don’t recall whether they had a ribbon or not.
-They tend not to be a little utilitarian, lacking colour and life in their physicality…I s’pose leaving that to the dreams and visions that the text inspires.
-They do look good on a shelf and I occasionally what my books would like if I ever attempted to arrange them by publisher.
+They tend to be a little utilitarian, lacking colour and life in their physicality…I s’pose leaving that to the dreams and visions that the text inspires.
+They do look good on a shelf and I occasionally wonder what my books would look like if I ever attempted to arrange by publisher.
 Book arrangement…hmmm there’s a blog idea for another day.

 On memories.
 My dad, late in life I think, took on a subscription to the Folio Society which required him to purchase 4 releases each year, usually at a discounted rate.
 He ended up with a bunch of nice books, many of which I have retained, and here and there, ensured that his friends ended up with a few too.
 They were too nice to box up and send to the Salvos.
 They needed to be assigned a home of folk that knew and loved dad.